-Traffic control signals within one-half of a mile of one another along a major route or in a network of intersecting major routes should be operated in coordination, preferably with interconnected controllers.
+Traffic control signals within 1⁄2 mile of one another along a major route or in a network of intersecting major routes should be operated in coordination, preferably with interconnected controllers.
 However, coordination need not be maintained across boundaries between signal systems which operate on different time cycles.
-Coordinated operation normally should include both pretimed signals and traffic-actuated signals within the appropriate distances.
+Coordinated operation normally should include both pre-timed signals and traffic-actuated signals within the appropriate distances.

-For coordination with railroad grade crossings signals see section 4B-21.
+For coordination with railroad grade crossings signals see section 8C-6.